YuanyuanDuan1/Wiki-SPARQL/README.md

 # # Genetic Epilepsy Interaction Networks
-Scripts for retrieving human gene-associated interactions from **STRING, IntAct, and WikiPathways** for genetic epilepsy network analysis.
-The Python scripts take Ensembl gene IDs as input and export filtered, undirected interaction tables for downstream analysis.
+This repo is to retrieve human gene-associated interactions from **STRING, IntAct, and WikiPathways** for genetic epilepsy network analysis.
+The Python scripts take Ensembl gene IDs for the genes that are associated with epilepsy as input and export filtered, undirected interactions for downstream analysis.

 ![Graphical abstract](figures/graphical_abstract.png)